-The Environmental Compliance and Brownfields Programs coordinates compliance and enforcement activities among Tribal Council, various SUIT departments, and federal agencies and is part of a team of several Tribal programs that responds to hazardous materials incidents.
+The Brownfields Programs coordinates brownfield inventories, planning, assessments, and community outreach activities among Tribal Council, various SUIT departments, and federal agencies and is part of a team of several Tribal programs that responds to hazardous materials incidents.

 Environmental Leadership and Knowledge Seminar – ELKS

 The Environmental Leadership and Knowledge Seminar (ELKS) provides local tribal youth the opportunity to engage in hands-on science experiments and activities to learn more about our environment.
 ELKS aims to inspire the next generation of environmental leaders and scientists in our community.

 The General Assistance Program (GAP) provides the opportunity to the Tribe to build capacity and management capability to implement environmental programs administered by the Environmental Protection Agency.